 Youth are leading the demographic shift occurring in the region.
-Today, 70 percent of the Bay Area's youth (under age 18) are people of color, compared with 41 percent of the region's seniors (over age 64).
-This 29 percentage point difference between the share of people of color among young and old can be measured as the racial generation gap.
+Today, 69 percent of the Bay Area's youth (under age 18) are people of color, compared with 43 percent of the region's seniors (over age 64).
+This 26 percentage point difference between the share of people of color among young and old can be measured as the racial generation gap, and has grown slightly since 1980.

 Examining median age by race/ethnicity reveals how the region's fast-growing Latino population is more youthful than its White population.
-The median age of the Latino population is 29, which is 17 years younger than the median age of the White population.
-The population of Mixed/other races has the lowest median age at just 23 years old.
-The racial generation gap between youth and seniors has remained steady since 1980 Percent People of Color (POC) by Age Group, 1980 to 2014
+The median age of the Latino population is 30, which is 15 years younger than the median age of the White population.
+The population of mixed/other races has the lowest median age at just 23 years old.

+The racial generation gap between youth and seniors has grown slightly since 1980

+Racial Generation Gap: Percent People of Color (POC) by Age Group, 1980 to 2014

-- Percent of seniors who are POC - Percent of youth who are POC
+Percent of seniors who are POC Percent of youth who are POC

-People of Mixed/other races and Latinos are much younger than other groups Median Age by Race/Ethnicity, 2014
+People of mixed/other races and Latinos are much younger than other groups

+Median Age by Race/Ethnicity, 2014